What Foods Cause Acne?

 A 2007 Australian study that looked at the impact of a low-glycemic index diet in 23 men with acne showed a significant improvement in the severity of the skin condition as well as weight loss, improved insulin sensitivity and a decrease in androgen, the male hormone associated with acne.
 In 2012 a 10-week study of Korean men and women also showed a significant improvement in acne severity among those randomized to a low-glycemic index diet.
 Here, there were no weight changes.
 Other studies have supported links between high-glycemic index diets and acne; some document improvement when people lower their intake of high-GI foods.

-The women who drank more than three servings of any type of milk per day were 22 percent more likely to report having had severe acne than those who drank only one (or less) servings per week.
+In addition, a number of observational studies have shown that dairy products, especially skim milk, can worsen acne.
+An analysis of data from 47,355 adult women found a positive association between acne and skim milk.
+Researchers from Harvard asked the women about their consumption of dairy foods when they were in their teens, particularly the type of milk they drank and whether or not they had experienced severe teenage acne.
+The women who drank more than three servings of any type of milk per day were 22 percent more likely to report having had severe acne than those who drank only one serving (or fewer) per week.
 Those who consumed two or more glasses of skim milk daily were 44 percent more likely to say that they had been diagnosed with severe acne as teenagers.